Visit -> Visitor FAQ

 Be Ready To Buy

 SOS is about connecting with art and artists, and you’re under no pressure to buy anything.
 But it’s still a good idea to be prepared for that piece you fall in love with and want to take home.
-Bring cash or checks, as some artists will not be able to ccept credit cards.
+Bring cash or checks, as some artists will not be able to accept credit cards.

 Avoid Parking Headaches

-If you come to Somerville by car, we recommend that you park in one of the three free city lots and then ride the free SOS trolleys, use bike-share rentals, and walk to get around town.
+If you come to Somerville by car, we recommend that you park in one of the free city lots and then ride the free SOS trolleys, use bike-share rentals, and walk to get around town.
 Several MBTA bus routes also easily connect one end of town to the other.
 If you’re able, consider coming by bike, public transportation, or on foot.

 SOS With Kids